CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 If you are installing on a KVM host then you must install cockpit-machines package to add a control panel to manage Virtual machines.

-We have successfully installed Cockpit Web UI on CentOS 7 and added Docker and Kubernetes support in Cockpit.
+In this guide, you have learned, how to install Cockpit on CentOS 7 and added Docker and Kubernetes support in Cockpit.